 To do this successfully it is advised that you empty the contents of your bags and suitcases into black bin liners and transfer them to your washing machine.

-To successfully prevent bed bugs you should wash your clothing at a temperature of at least 60℃, and if possible place the items into a tumble dryer for at least 30 minutes.
+To successfully prevent bed bugs you should wash your clothing (if possible according to the label) at a temperature of at least 60°C and place the items into a tumble dryer for at least 30 minutes.

 Bed bugs aren’t great survivors in high temperatures.
 Washing clothing will help eliminate both adult bed bugs and bed bug eggs, reducing the risk of a bed bugs in your home.